jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_supportservices.md

 ### DTC page
 Investigate the performance of the Distributed Transaction Coordinator (DTC).

+{% include note.html content="The DTC page is not supported for SQL Server hosted on Unix/Linux operating systems." %}

 {% include note.html content="The DTC Details page provides additional data on SQL Server transactions within SQL Server.
 If the server that Spotlight is currently connected to has more than one instance running then details reported in this page are for all instances of SQL Server on the current machine, not only the instance currently under analysis." %}